|Intro.||Noh mask list|

 (chain armour) sewn to a cloth backing, suspended from the bottom edge.

 Haidate, thigh guards which tied around the waist and covered the thighs.
 These were made from

-cloth with small bamboo and or leather plates of various size and shape, usually connected to each
+cloth with small bamboo or iron and or leather plates of various size and shape, usually connected to each

 other by chain armour (kusari) and sewn to the cloth.

-Suneate, shin guards made from bamboo stave splints connected together by chain armour (kusari),
+Suneate, shin guards made from bamboo or iron stave splints connected together by chain armour (kusari),

 sewn to cloth and tied around the calf.